cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-homedepot.md

 ::: danger

-These steps are only applicable for devices on 9.1 to 9.3.4 - A5(X) devices on 8.0 to 8.4.1 should skip this step and wait for the guide to be fully updated.
+These steps are only applicable for devices on 9.1 to 9.3.4 - A5(X) devices on 8.0 to 8.4.1 should skip this step.

 :::